Volumes is a social music app.

 And...

-"If you’re Spotify or Apple Music, why would you NOT be thinking about how to bring some of the conversation and connections around music to your platform?"
+Of the social media apps, Soundcloud has the best social features but has a very restricted selection of music.
+Other music apps have limited or no social features."If you’re Spotify or Apple Music, why would you NOT be thinking about how to bring some of the conversation and connections around music to your platform?"

 Stuart Dredge